S&P Global Market Intelligence - GuruFocus.com

 PR Newswire

 NEW YORK, Nov.
-4, 2022 /PRNewswire/ -- Commodities prices for key metals will be battered by the storms buffeting the global economy through much of 2023 but are well positioned to rise through the clouds in the longer term as the energy transition continues apace, according to a new S&P Global Market Intelligence report released today.
-The newly published 2023 Electric, Natural Gas and Water Utilities Outlook is part of S&P Global Market Intelligence's Big Picture 2023 Outlook Report series.
+7, 2022 /PRNewswire/ -- In the wake of significant bilateral trade volatility between Russia and nearly all markets due to the war in Ukraine, India has emerged as a strong trade partner of Russia and is expected to remain so in 2023, according to a new S&P Global Market Intelligence report released today.
+The newly published 2023 Global Trade Outlook is part of S&P Global Market Intelligence's Big Picture 2023 Outlook Report Series.

-With the recently passed Inflation Reduction Act set to increase U.S. renewable energy generation capacity by around 150GW in the coming years and electric vehicle demand set to increase almost 30% annually on a global basis through 2026, metals including copper, lithium, cobalt, and nickel will remain in high demand.
-The 2023 outlook spans both the U.S. utility and renewable energy sectors, as well as global metals markets.
+The new report highlights the anticipated shifts in trade due to the Russia–Ukraine conflict as well as positive outlook for containerized trade in 2023 despite a mere 0.7% year-on-year (y/y) growth in 2022 led by the estimated slowdown in the second half.
+It also highlights the impact of the new International Maritime Organization (IMO) greenhouse gas reduction measures that will be introduced in 2023.

-"The Inflation Reduction Act is providing a rosy outlook for renewable energy development in the U.S., while the energy transition taking place across much of the globe will see demand for the key raw materials such as lithium, nickel and copper start to exceed supply in the years ahead," said Richard Sansom, Research Director at S&P Global Commodity Insights.
+"The trade value of total imports from Russia has increased in recent months, primarily due to rising oil, gas and coal prices, as well as spikes in Russian imports by several countries.
+This group is led by India, which noted a greater than 100% y/y increase in Russian import trade values each month after the Russia-Ukraine conflict started in February 2022," said Agnieszka Maciejewska, Economics Manager at S&P Global Market Intelligence.

-- Growing energy transition and electric vehicle demand for key battery and materials means consumption will outstrip the mining industry's ability to ramp up supply, resulting in commodity deficits as early as 2024.
-Addressing ESG concerns while allowing development of new mines crucial to those efforts, will require accommodations among all stakeholders.
+- With mainland China's containerized exports accounting for more than 50% of its total exports, this type of cargo should face significant long-term impacts from the country's economic challenges, a situation not expected to change anytime soon.

-- High metals prices entering 2022 contributed to global exploration budgets rising 16% for the year, but investors have since shied away from mining companies as metals prices retreated; should this trend continue, S&P Global Market Intelligence expect a 10%-20% decrease in the global exploration budget for 2023.
+- IMO decarbonization goals: Beginning January 1, 2023, the maritime industry, which is highly dependent on fossil fuels, will have to comply with the new short-term greenhouse gas reduction measures implemented by the IMO.
+This will likely result in higher average increase in maritime logistics costs and a slowdown, albeit marginally, in global trade and economic growth.

-To request a copy of the 2023 Electric, Natural Gas and Water Utilities Industry Outlook, please contact [email protected].
+To request a copy of the 2023 Global Trade Outlook, please contact [email protected].

 S&P Global Market Intelligence's opinions, quotes, and credit-related and other analyses are statements of opinion as of the date they are expressed and not statements of fact or recommendation to purchase, hold, or sell any securities or to make any investment decisions, and do not address the suitability of any security.